kash-jay/fairwell-nyuad/README.md

 **Work Distribution**:
 Shahd: Did a map that we did not use.
 Helped in recording sound.
 Helped in doing the code mainly worked on the index HTMl and the buttons.

 Naijah: Recorded all sounds and mixed them for the 6 soundscapes.

 Kash:
 Q M:

 **Reflection and Evaluation**:

-overall feelings about the project, issues we ran into (trying to resize images to fit the screen better, unable to find a place for the map to fit into the project, etc)
+The overall some issues we ran into were trying to resize images to fit the screen better, our inability to find a place for the map to fit into the project and some communication issues.

+The final output of the project was similar to what we were looking for.
+However, there is always more for improvement.
+Some stuff that can be done to make the website better is add more audio and stories that people share with us about campus.
+Also the buttons and how they navigate the viewr through campus.
+Maybe we can make them more integrated into how a person would actually move around campus.